 The curried eggplant, tomatoes and chickpeas are easy to make in advance.
 Their flavor seems to deepen over the course of a day or two.

 Because the dish is brothy, you can also mix in some cooked grains, like quinoa or millet.
 It will become more of a stew, and it’s a nice way to breathe new life into leftovers.

-It’s ideal to try the curry now, while eggplants and tomato are both in season.
-But even after fresh tomatoes become more scarce, the dish will work with canned tomatoes as well (I usually use fire-roasted, canned tomatoes from the Muir Glen brand).
+This recipe is especially good to make while eggplants and tomato are in season.
+But even after fresh tomatoes become more scarce, the dish will work with canned tomatoes as well.
+There are instructions included in the recipe for that!

 I recommend playing around with the spice combination, adjusting the quantities a little to fit your tastes, and even adding different veggies, if you like.
 I’d love to try adding potatoes.

 To prepare the curried eggplant, tomatoes and chickpes, heat the oil in a large pot or Dutch oven over medium heat.
 Add the onion.
 Cook the onion until it's clear and tender, about 5 minutes.
 Add the garlic.
 Continue cooking the garlic for 1-2 minutes, or until it's very fragrant.
 Stir in the cumin, curry, turmeric, garam masala, and salt, as well as a few tablespoons of water, to help mix everything together and create a kind of slurry.